College Admissions Funnel: Texting Tips for Every Stage

 Texting Admitted Students

-Many students choose a college based on how they feel about it – it’s all about the gut instinct.
-With admission yields on the decline, texting admitted students is a golden opportunity to create personal relationships with students.
+Many students choose a college based on how they feel about it - it’s all about the gut instinct.
+With attention to admission yields on the decline, texting admitted students is a golden opportunity to create personal relationships with students.
 Students start to imagine themselves as students on your campus, and you start to see rising enrollment and more tuition dollars headed your way.

 Do: Connect admitted students with current students or peer mentors, guide them through the financial aid process to make your college an affordable option, invite admitted students to events on campus, and remind them of upcoming enrollment deadlines.

 Don’t: Forget to update student information before sending out a text message.
-Otherwise, you could send a congratulatory text to a student who has not been admitted.

 Admissions texting can get complicated with so many students in so many stages, but these tips & tricks will help your team text the right students the right information at the right time.
 Happy texting!